dnolan1993/battle-ship-game/README.md

 <img src = "documentation/full_battleship_game_display.png" alt="Screenshot of full battleship game">

+## Design
+I mapped out what I wanted to achieve with my functions on a flowchart

 ## Features
 ### Game board display
 The game displays both a player board and and opponent board.